‘Fifth girl’ injured in 1963 Klan church bombing asks Alabama governor for restitution

 On the day of the bombing, Rudolph and her sisters had arisen before dawn so their mother could fix their hair and feed them all breakfast.
 The oldest of them, Junie, took the bus to 16th Street Baptist Church early and reminded Sarah, Addie Mae and their sister Janie to be on time for the annual Youth Day service.

-Janie had a new black purse and the three girls playfully tossed it back and forth as they walked the mile or so from home to the imposing brick church at the corner of 16th Street and Sixth Avenue in downtown Birmingham.
+Janie had a new black purse, and the three girls playfully tossed it back and forth as they walked the mile or so from home to the imposing brick church at the corner of 16th Street and Sixth Avenue in downtown Birmingham.

 By the time the Collins children arrived, Sunday school had already started.
 Sarah and Addie Mae went to the women’s lounge until their lesson let out.
 Soon, McNair, Wesley and Robertson joined them in the lounge.
-Addie and the other girls had gathered near the lounge’s large windows, sharing news about the first days of school.
+Addie Mae and the other girls had gathered near the lounge’s large windows, sharing news about the first days of school.
 Sarah stood behind them at the wash basin.

 Addie Mae’s arms were reaching out in midair to tie the sash on McNair’s dress when the dynamite, hidden beneath an exterior staircase outside the bathroom window, exploded.

 A church deacon jumped down into the bombed void and rescued Sarah, who was standing amid the falling dust and destruction.
-She had called out for her sister but there had been no answer.
+She had called out for her sister, but there had been no answer.

-A photo of Rudolph, propped up in in a hospital bed, her eyes covered with gauze patches, appeared in the Sept.
+A photo of Rudolph, propped up in a hospital bed, her eyes covered with gauze patches, appeared in the Sept.
 27 issue of Life magazine and made her temporarily famous.
 The bombing was one of several catalysts, including the March on Washington that August, that led to the passage of the Civil Rights Act of 1964.

 But then the spotlight faded, and Rudolph was left to deal with the aftermath.
 Her grades plummeted, and she eventually gave up her dream of becoming a practical nurse.
 She spent her life working in Birmingham’s factories grinding skillets and drilling aluminum.
-In an interview with The Post in February, Rudolph said she became too fearful to continue worshiping at 16th Baptist Church and lived in a kind of emotional paralysis until a spiritual experience with a Pentecostal pastor released her.
+In an interview with The Washington Post in February, Rudolph said she became too fearful to continue worshiping at the 16th Street Baptist Church and lived in a kind of emotional paralysis until a spiritual experience with a Pentecostal pastor released her.

 It took 39 years to bring three of the murderers to justice.
-Bobby Frank Cherry was the convicted in the girls’ murders in 2002 Robert Chambliss, convicted in 1977, died in prison in 1985, as Cherry would in 2004.
-Thomas Blanton was convicted in 2001 and died in June while serving his life sentence.
+Bobby Frank Cherry was convicted in the girls’ murders in 2002.
+Robert Chambliss, convicted in 1977, died in prison in 1985, as Cherry would in 2004.
+Thomas Blanton Jr. was convicted in 2001 and died in June while serving his life sentence.
 A fourth suspect, Herman Cash, died in 1994 without being charged.

 Rudolph married her husband, George, a former city parks worker and Vietnam veteran, at the age of 50, and he encouraged her to seek an apology and restitution.
 This is her first formal request.